tari/taricorp.net/content/posts/2025/web1999/index.md

 as it was, because a window with its top edge offscreen cannot be interacted with at all.)

-I figured a standard normal distribution tends to look random in a way that is satisfactory to the eye, so after doing some research I decided to approximate a normal distribution with an [Irwin-Hall distribution](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution) of degree twelve.
+I assumed that a standard normal distribution tends to look random in a way that is satisfactory to the eye, so after doing some research I decided to approximate a normal distribution with an [Irwin-Hall distribution](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution) of degree twelve.
 With some tweaking of the values output from the distribution with random numbers in the range 0-255 as input (generated as three 32-bit